BaileyRobison/machine-learning-CNN/README.md

 python main.py --help
 ```

 This script reserves a specified number of rows to be used as test data and the rest is to be used as training data.
 The script trains a convolutional neural network that is given in 'nn_class.py' .
 The script loops over the specified number of training epochs and calculates the loss for both the training data and the test data.
+This loss is ouput into 'output.csv' .

+The neural netork is specified in a class 'nn_class.py' .
+This neural network consists of two convolutional layers and two fully connected layers.
+The convolutional layers are pooled and then flattened before the data is passed to the fully connected layers.
+This neural network is trained using back propagation.